 Efficient Zone Templates and Tools

 Zone Templates.
-For the convenience of our customers, we also have a Zone Template feature that allows the set-up of an inclusion or exclusion zone as a template that can be applied to any participant profile.
+For the convenience of our sos, we also have a Zone Template feature that allows the set-up of an inclusion or exclusion zone as a template that can be applied to any participant profile.
 Templates save time during the enrollment process and let officers create the same zone for more than one participant.
 For example, an officer may set up a zone template for the school grounds in a specific area and then apply it to all participants in his or her caseload.

 Multiple Zone Templates.
 The Zone Template Tool lets users apply multiple zone templates to one or more participants simultaneously.
 Select the participant(s) by filtering by Customer and/or Officer from the provided dropdown menus.
 Additionally, there is a checkbox next to the Zone name in the header that lets users select/unselect all zones.